MoCC To Mull Over Incentives For Four-wheelers Under National EV Policy: Amin - UrduPoint

 MoCC To Mull Over Incentives For Four-wheelers Under National EV Policy: Amin

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2020 ) :Special Assistant to the Prime Minister (SAPM) on Climate Change Malik Amin Aslam has said the Ministry of Climate Change (MoCC) was mulling over incentives for four-wheelers under National Electric Vehicle Policy which would be announced soon.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Aug, 2020 ) :Special Assistant to the Prime Minister (SAPM) on Climate Change Malik Amin Aslam said the Ministry of Climate Change (MoCC) was mulling over incentives for four-wheelers under National Electric Vehicle Policy which would be announced soon.

 In an exclusive talk with APP, he said MoCC drafted the National Electric Vehicle Policy with the broad aim of getting the EVs introduced in the country in a phased manner addressing the issue of climate change and air pollution leading to many associated health benefits.